Blackheath, London: Sport

 In the 18th century, Blackheath was the home of Greenwich Cricket Club and a venue for cricket matches.
 The earliest known senior match was Kent v London in August 1730.
 A contemporary newspaper report said "the Kentish champions would have lost their honours by being beat at one innings if time had permitted".
 The last recorded match was Kent v London in August 1769, Kent winning by 47 runs.

 Cricket continued to be played on the 'Heath' but at a junior level.
 By 1890, London County Council was maintaining 36 pitches.
 Blackheath Cricket Club has been part of the sporting fabric of the area, joining forces with Blackheath Rugby Club in 1883 to purchase and develop the Rectory Field as a home ground in Charlton.
-Blackheath Cricket Club hosted 84 first-class Kent County matches between 1887 and 1971.
+Blackheath Cricket Club hosted 84 Kent County matches between 1887 and 1971.

 Blackheath Rugby Club, founded in 1858, is one of the oldest documented rugby clubs in the world and was located until 2016 at Rectory Field on Charlton Road.
-The Blackheath club also organised the world's first rugby international (between England and Scotland in Edinburgh on 27 March 1871) and hosted the first international between England and Wales ten years later – the players meeting and getting changed at the Princess of Wales public house.
+The Blackheath club also organised the world's first rugby international, between England and Scotland in Edinburgh on 27 March 1871, and hosted the first international between England and Wales ten years later – the players meeting and getting changed at the Princess of Wales public house.
 Blackheath was one of the 12 founding members of the Football Association in 1863, as well as nearby Blackheath Proprietary School and Percival House (Blackheath).

 Along with neighbouring Greenwich Park, Blackheath is the start point of the London Marathon.
-This maintains a connection with athletics dating back to the establishment of the Blackheath Harriers (now Blackheath and Bromley Harriers Athletic Club) in 1869.
+This maintains a connection with athletics dating back to the establishment of the Blackheath Harriers, now Blackheath and Bromley Harriers Athletic Club, in 1869.
 One of the Marathon start routes runs past the entrance to Blackheath High School for Girls, home of Blackheath Fencing Club.

-There is also a long history of kite flying on the heath.
+There is a long history of kite flying on the heath.